How Tall Is 17 Cm

 Introduction to Centimeters and the Metric System

 The centimeter (cm) is a unit of length in the metric system, a decimal system of units based on powers of 10.
-This system is favored globally for its simplicity and ease of conversion between units.
+That's why this system is favored globally for its simplicity and ease of conversion between units.
 One centimeter is equal to one-hundredth of a meter (1 cm = 0.01 m).
 The meter itself is defined as the distance light travels in a vacuum during a specific fraction of a second, making it a highly precise standard.

 Visualizing 17 cm: Real-World Comparisons